milbareu/milbar-branding/README.md

-# WordPress branding for Milbar
+# milbar-branding

-Basic theme branding.
+Branding for WordPress sites made by Milan Bartalovics